 UC Davis and the School of Veterinary Medicine support applied research conducted on shelter animals in shelters that benefits shelter animals.
 Requests for such studies must be submitted to the IACUC and requires initial review and approval by the School of Veterinary Medicine Shelter Research Committee (see IV.
 Procedure) and subsequent review and approval by the IACUC.

-Use of cadavers from shelters for research and teaching:
+Use of cadavers from shelters for research:

 University employees are not permitted to contact any shelters or shelter staff independently (see IV.
 Procedure).
 The use of cadavers or tissues obtained through the shelter for research is acceptable when the following conditions have been met: